 Because much of the manufacturing and testing of the Company's products is conducted in Taiwan, its business performance may be affected by changes in Taiwan's political, social and economic environment.
 For example, any political instability or restrictions on transportation logistics for our products that result from the relationship among the United States, Taiwan and the People's Republic of China could damage the Company's business.
 Moreover, the role of the Taiwanese government in the Taiwanese economy is significant.
-Taiwanese policies toward economic liberalization, and laws and policies affecting technology companies, foreign investment, currency exchange rates, taxes and other matters could change, resulting in greater restrictions on the Company's and its suppliers' ability to do business and operate facilities in Taiwan.
-If any of these risks were to occur, the Company's business could be harmed.
+Taiwanese policies toward economic liberalization, and laws and policies affecting technology companies, foreign investment, currency exchange rates, taxes and other matters could change, resulting in greater restrictions on the Company's business could be harmed.